SatyaVSarma/optimization-sdca-pegasos/README.md

 # Stochastic optimization and machine learning

 This repository contains a Jupyter notebook and a project report showing an implementation of two optimization algorithms to learn a linear SVM from scratch : Stochastic Dual Coordinate Ascent (SDCA) and Primal Estimated sub-GrAdient SOlver for SVM (PEGaSoS).
+This was done as part of a school project at ENSAE in 2017.

 The report contains :